INSURING YOUR CAR

-If your car insurance renewal is fast approaching, there are a few simple things you should review to make sure your details are what they should be.
-You can ensure that you’re paying for the coverage you need, and you may be able to save some extra cash.
+If your Car Insurance renewal is approaching, there are a few simple things you should review.
+Doing so will ensure that you’re only paying for the coverage you need.

-It’s important to list the people who use your car regularly, so you can ensure that your policy covers them in the event of an accident.
+It’s important to list the people who use your car regularly, so that your policy will cover them if an accident occurs while they’re driving.

-Listing an additional driver may contribute to a higher premium, but doing so will reduce your risk of extra out-of-pocket expenses should you ever make a claim involving an unlisted driver.
-Claims like this can incur higher additional excess payments or lead to your claim being reduced or refused entirely.
+Listing an additional driver may increase your premium, but it may also reduce your risk of extra out-of-pocket expenses should you ever make a claim.
+Claims like these can incur additional excess payments, or lead to your claim amount being reduced or refused entirely.

-Of course, while it’s important to add drivers as necessary, it can also pay to remove drivers who don’t use your car regularly.
-For example, if you added your child as a listed driver on your policy, you should remember to remove them once they get their own car and stop driving yours, so they’re not needlessly affecting your premium.
+Of course, while it’s important to add drivers as necessary, it can be useful to remove drivers who don’t use your car regularly.
+For example, if you added your child as a listed driver on your policy, you should remember to remove them once they get their own car and stop driving yours, so they’re not affecting your premium.

 Have you recently moved house?
 If so, your new location could affect your insurance premium.

 Your car’s details are correct

-Perhaps you’ve had a dent repaired and didn’t claim or you have a cracked windscreen that you’re thinking about getting fixed.
-In situations like these, you may need to let your insurer know if your car has existing damage.
+Perhaps you’ve had a dent repaired and didn’t claim, or you have a cracked windscreen that you’re thinking about getting fixed.
+In situations like these, you may need to let your insurer know that your car has existing damage.

 Also, you may have set up your policy while your car was under finance but have paid it off since then.
-If that’s the case, making sure that’s reflected in your policy details may help lower your premiums.
+If this is the case, making sure that’s reflected on your policy may help lower your premiums.

 Consider your car’s usage